Cloves

 Key Traditional Applications

-- General internal cleansing, especially as part of spice blends
+- Support as part of cleansing herbal blends

 - Antioxidant support